 The older you get, the more you need a shoe which holds your foot firmly in place and gives adequate support.
 Beware of sloppy old favourites which, although comfortable, may have worn soles and heels making you unstable when you walk.
 Have them repaired or throw them out.

 Look for shoes with uppers made of soft leather or a stretchy man-made fabric which is also breathable.
 Avoid plastic 'easy clean' uppers which don't allow the foot to breathe and won't stretch to accommodate your own foot shape.
 Many shoes have underfoot cushioning or shock absorbing soles and these will give you extra comfort when walking.
+Your chiropodist at Absolute Health can recommend specialist shoe shops.

 When you buy shoes do make certain that you can put them on and take them off easily.
 Check that the heel is held firmly in place - you'll find that a lace up or Velcro fastening shoe will give more support and comfort than a slip-on.

 Don't squeeze your feet into inappropriate footwear.
-Buy shoes that are wide and roomy enough for you - the particularly if you will be wearing them everyday.
+Buy shoes that are wide and roomy enough for you - particularly if you will be wearing them every day.
 If you suffer with swollen feet it's a good idea to put your shoes on as soon as you wake up, before your feet have had the chance to swell.
 This way the shoe will seem to fit better, and your foot is less likely to slip up and down at the heel.